badetitou/vscode-pharo/README.md

 ## Installation

+The easiest way is to execute the `pharo.installIt` command using VSCode command panel.

+### Specific version of the language server

-You can follow the walkthroughs
+You can also follow the walkthroughs to download a pre-configured version of the Language Server.

 ![Walkthroughs](https://raw.githubusercontent.com/badetitou/vscode-pharo/main/docs/img/walkthroughs.gif)

-Or, to install the extension:
+Or, to install the extension in an existing image :

 1. Install [VSCode](https://code.visualstudio.com/)
 2. Install the [Pharo extension](https://marketplace.visualstudio.com/items?itemName=badetitou.pharo-language-server)